bill0930/Winstars/README.md

 3. `pod install` to download the dependencies, if failed to run command , make sure you have installed [cocoapods](https://cocoapods.org/)
 4. Open the `Winstars.xcworkspace`

+## Something you should do after opening the project
 1. Remember to add/change API in \ViewController\VIdeo\DistrictViewController.swift
  - Refer to this [YouTube Data API Overview](https://developers.google.com/youtube/v3/getting-started)
 2. Remeber to do initial set up for firebase
 - Refer to [Firebase Console](https://console.firebase.google.com/ )